-The ACS skill assessment is a process conducted by the Australian Computer Society (ACS) to evaluate Information and Communication Technology's (ICT) qualifications, work experience, and skills against the ACS skills assessment guidelines for applicants.
+The ACS skill assessment is a process conducted by the Australian Computer Society (ACS) to evaluate Information and Communication Technology (ICT) qualifications, work experience, and skills against the ACS skills assessment guidelines for applicants.

 Ethical Standard for ICT Professionals

-The ACS (Australian Computer Society) has established ethical standards for ICT (Information and Communications Technology) professionals, which are an integral part of the ACS Skill Assessment guidelines.
+The ACS (Australian Computer Society) has established ethical standards for ICT (Information and Communications Technology) professionals, which are integral to the ACS Skill Assessment guidelines.
 Ethical standards refer to a set of principles that guide the behaviour and decision-making of professionals in their work.
-In the context of ICT, ethical standards encompass a range of issues, including data privacy and security, intellectual property, professional conduct, and social responsibility.

 Application Process for ACS